 From a business standpoint, it is also an important step.
 Good technical documentation for a software project helps to lower costs (especially various sudden overhead), achieve high reliability, create a maintainable product, and streamline communication between the business and IT people (who often think in different ways).

 There are several types of technical documentation, and in this article, we’ll look at such things as HLD, LLD, and DLD.
 Not sure what these mean and when to use which one?
 Read on.

-High-Level Design (HLD) is general system design.
+High-Level Design (HLD) is a general system design.
 It includes the description of the following parts:

 - System architecture